YasutoDATANOMIQ/RL_course_materials/README.md

 ### function_approximation_value
  - [x] Finding implementation of control with linear function approximation
- - [ ] Stabilizing traiing of neural networks with experience replay
+ - [ ] Stabilizing training of neural networks with experience replay
  - [ ] Cleaning up and commenting on code

 ### function_approximation_policy